28 Fine Typography

 A widow is the last line of a paragraph stranded alone at the top of a page.
 An orphan is the first line of a paragraph stranded alone at the bottom.
 Both are typographic failures: they interrupt the reading flow and leave an awkward amount of white space either before or after the isolated line.

-In CSS, the equivalent properties are:
+In CSS, the available controls are:

 p {